 2. Tigon: Male Tiger and Female Lion Hybrid Animal

-However, when a male tiger mates with a female lion, the resulting offspring is different enough that it can’t be called a liger.
+However, when a male tiger mates with a female lion, the resulting offspring is a tigon.

 3. Wholphin: False Killer Whale and Dolphin Hybrid Animal

 4. Leopon: Leopard and Lion Hybrid Animal

-Leopons are beautiful and uncommon hybrids that result from the mating of a male leopard and a female lion.
+Leopons are beautiful and uncommon hybrids resulting from a male leopard and female lion union.

 Did You Know?
 When a male lion mates with a leopardess, the resulting offspring is called a lipard.
 Male lions are typically about 10 feet long and weigh around 500 pounds, but a female leopard is usually only about 5 feet long and weighs about 80 pounds.
 Because of the immense size difference between a male lion and a female leopard, this pairing happens very rarely.

 5. Beefalo: Buffalo and Cow Hybrid Animal

 Beefalo are the hybridization of buffalo and domestic cattle.

 6. Grolar Bear: Grizzly and Polar Bear Hybrid Animal

-Grolar bears, as you might expect, are a cross between a grizzly bear and a polar bear.
+Grolar bears, as you might expect, are a cross between a grizzly bear and polar bear.